SOTETO/heureka/readme.md

 You can also use `exit` to quit the console.

-_Configuration:_ As a best practice, the configuration should always be edited _before_ the console will be used.
+> **Configuration:** As a best practice, the configuration should always be edited _before_ the console will be used.
 Otherwise, the state of the console could become invalid.

+> **Host system effects:** Starting Heureka basically binds the port 80 (and 443 if SSL is configured) and runs several docker container (using CPU and working memory).
+Additionally, a virtual docker network is initiated and thus, in the most basic case, no more port binding on the host are required.
+Furthermore, it uses disk space for some cloned GIT repositories.

 ### Production environment